TrevinoParker7/Agentic_AI_SOC_Analyst_Threat_Hunter/README.md

-Next we will do Resource Development in the Mitre Att&ck and we found something again
+Next we will hunt for Resource Development in the Mitre Att&ck and we found something again